aws/aws-toolkit-vscode/designs/credentials/credentials-management.md

 ### Credentials Provider Id

 All Credentials Provider instances are uniquely identified by a Credentials Provider Id.
-These take the format `(credentials type):(credentials type id)`.
+These take the format `(credentials type)|(credentials type id)`.

 Example, Shared Credentials Providers have a credentials type `profile`, and an id that represents the profile name.
-So if a user's shared credentials contained a profile named "foo", the Credentials Provider Id of a corresponding CredentialsProvider instance would be `profile:foo`.
+So if a user's shared credentials contained a profile named "foo", the Credentials Provider Id of a corresponding CredentialsProvider instance would be `profile|foo`.

 Credentials Provider Id may be surfaced to users, however it is an internal identification construct.